MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-power.md

 ---
-description: Use PowerManager to respond to changes in the device's power state
+description: Describes how to use power management and notification features with the app lifecycle API (Windows App SDK).
-title:  Power management in AppLifecycle (Windows App SDK) ms.topic: article ms.date: 09/13/2021
+title: Power management with the app lifecycle API (Windows App SDK) ms.topic: article ms.date: 09/18/2021
 keywords: AppLifecycle, Windows, ApplicationModel, power, battery, ms.author: hickeys
 author: hickeys
 ms.localizationpriority: medium
 ---

-# Power management in AppLifecycle
+# Power management with the app lifecycle API

-The **AppLifecycle** power management API provides visibility into how an app affects the device's power state; it allows the app to make intelligent decisions about resource usage.
-An example of its functionality is postponing resource-intensive background tasks while the device is running on battery power.
-The **AppLifecycle** power management APIs use a callback-based model similar to the existing [PowerSettingRegisterNotification](/windows/win32/api/powersetting/nf-powersetting-powersettingregisternotification).
+The app lifecycle API in the Windows App SDK provides a set of power management APIs in the [Microsoft.Windows.System.Power](/windows/windows-app-sdk/api/winrt/microsoft.windows.system.power) namespace.
+These APIs provide visibility into how an app affects the device's power state, and they enable the app to make intelligent decisions about resource usage.
+For example, an app might use this API to postpone resource-intensive background tasks while the device is running on battery power.

+The power management APIs use a callback-based model similar to the existing [PowerSettingRegisterNotification](/windows/win32/api/powersetting/nf-powersetting-powersettingregisternotification) function.
 Using a callback model extends the reach of the API to all apps, including background apps, headless apps, and others.

 ## Prerequisites

 > [!IMPORTANT]
-> AppLifecycle APIs are currently supported in the [preview release channel](../preview-channel.md) and [experimental release channel](../experimental-channel.md) of the Windows App SDK.
+> The app lifecycle API is currently supported in the [preview release channel](../preview-channel.md) and [experimental release channel](../experimental-channel.md) of the Windows App SDK.
 This feature is not currently supported for use by apps in production environments.

-To use the AppLifecycle APIs in the Windows App SDK:
+To use the app lifecycle API in the Windows App SDK:

 1. Download and install the latest preview or experimental release of the Windows App SDK.
 For more information, see [Install developer tools](../set-up-your-development-environment.md#4-install-the-windows-app-sdk-extension-for-visual-studio).
 2. Follow the instructions to [create a new project that uses the Windows App SDK](../../winui/winui3/create-your-first-winui3-app.md) or to [use the Windows App SDK in an existing project](../use-windows-app-sdk-in-existing-project.md).